Jeremy Hardy: Political views

-Personal life
+Personal life and death

-In 1986 Hardy married the actress and comedian Kit Hollerbach and in 1990 they adopted a daughter, Elizabeth Hardy.
+In 1986 Hardy married the actress and comedian Kit Hollerbach and in 1990 they adopted a daughter.
 He later married the photographer and filmmaker Katie Barlow.

-Hardy was a close friend of the comedian Linda Smith; when she died of ovarian cancer on 27 February 2006 he publicly eulogised her in many media outlets and wrote her obituary in The Guardian.
+Hardy was a close friend of the comedian Linda Smith; when she died of ovarian cancer on 27 February 2006 he wrote about her in many media outlets and wrote her obituary in The Guardian.

-Hardy died of cancer on 1 February 2019, at the age of 57.
+Hardy died at St Christopher’s Hospice in Sydenham, London of cancer on 1 February 2019, at the age of 57.
 Julia McKenzie, the head of Radio team at BBC Studios, said of Hardy "I will remember him as someone who could convulse an audience with laughter at a comic image whilst at the same time making a point of substance that reverberated on a much deeper level and spoke to his principles and unflinching concern for the less fortunate."
 Miles Jupp, then-host of The News Quiz and a longtime friend, wrote his obituary in The Guardian.

+A 2-part look back at the life and work of Jeremy Hardy, called When Jeremy Hardy Spoke to the Nation, aired on BBC Radio 4 in May 2019.
+The show was narrated by Sandi Toksvig, his close friend, and produced by David Tyler, his longest-term collaborator.

+Collections

+The University of Kent holds a collection of Hardy's work as part of the British Stand-Up Comedy Archive.
+The archive is composed of audio-visual material from Hardy's career, including recordings of live performances.